 What are the growth drivers in this market?

-The pet tech market really has a lot of potential, but some things need to happen for it to grow faster and move from novelty to everyday use.
+The Pet Tech market really has a lot of potential, but some things need to happen for it to grow faster and move from novelty to everyday use.

 Some drivers are easy to see: higher pet ownership, premiumization of pet care, and demand for convenience.
 But growth also depends on less obvious shifts such as vet endorsement and partnerships, better device accuracy and usability, subscription retention that works economically, and proof that products improve health outcomes or reduce costs, just to name a few.